ymyke/cardio/README.md

 # Next up

-- gg:
-  - get rid of gg.vnc?
-  - then, even get rid of gg.humanplayer?
-Or rename to something else?
-Or some other approach to architect this in a better way?
-  - Finally, maybe get rid of gg.py altogether?
 - Review TODOs and FIXMEs.
 - Add more skills.
 - Scoring and difficulty progress: Refine FightLocation and Computerstrategy so the game